 Other signs and symptoms of peripheral arterial disease include:

-Leg numbness or weakness - Neuropathy can add to the problem Cold legs or feet
+Leg numbness or weakness – Neuropathy , which can add to the problem adding Coldness of legs or feet

 Sores on your toes, feet or legs that won’t heal